Keto Snacks That Won’t Kick You Out of Ketosis

 Not always.
 One of the benefits of keto is appetite control.
 But some situations call for a snack:

-• Long days between meals
+• Long stretches between meals

 • Post-workout recovery

-• Traveling
+• Traveling or on-the-go days

 • Dealing with hunger early in your transition to keto